opendilab/DI-star/docs/guidance_to_small_scale_training.md

 ### Large scale training
 We use 56 Nvidia A100 graphics cards for learner and 1792 cpu cores for replay_actor in supervised training.

 The total batch size is 336, trajectory length is 64.

 160k human replays(mmr above 4000, versions from 4.8.2 to 4.9.3) are used for training.
 7k replays (mmr above 5800) are used for fine-tuning

-It costs around 1s per iteration in training.
-After 165k iterations (2 days) of training, the agent has a 87% win rate against built-in elite bot.
+After 165k iterations (1s per iteration, totally 2 days) of training, the agent has a 87% win rate against built-in elite bot.
 After 37k iterations of fine-tuning, the win rate reaches 97%.
 All evluation come from 100 games with setting Z to 0.

 ## Reinforcement Learning